itsFeby/tidesh/README.md

 # tidesh

 `tidesh` is a minimal Unix shell written in C. It was originally based on [Stephen Brennan's "Write a Shell in C"](https://brennan.io/2015/01/16/write-a-shell-in-c/), but has since been cleaned up, extended, and rebranded with slightly less shame.
+## will be developed further, soon... if I don't slack off

 ## Features